michel1991/ocp-java-11/modulars/COMMAND.md

 Option D is also correct because jdeps can use the --module-path option when listing dependency information.

+###### Fill in the blanks to complete this sentence:
+###### The show-module-resolution option is on the _______ command,
+###### and the summary option is on the _______ command.
+* A. jar and java
+* B. javac and java
+* C. java and java
+* D. jar and jdeps
+* E. javac and jdeps
+* F. java and jdeps
+* G. None of the above

+The only command that has a show-module-resolution option is java, and the only command that has a summary option is jdeps.
+Therefore, option F is correct.

+### Which of the following statements are correct?
+(Choose all that apply.)
+* A. The jar command allows adding exports as command-line options.
+* B. The java command allows adding exports as command-line options.
+* C. The jdeps command allows adding exports as command-line options.
+* D. Adding an export at the command line is discouraged.
+* E. Adding an export at the command line is recommended.

+The java command has an --add-exports option that allows exporting a package at runtime.
+However, it is not encouraged to use it, making options B and D the answer.

+### Which statement is true about the jdeps command?
+(Choose all that apply.)
+*  A. It can provide information about dependencies on the class level only.
+*  B. It can provide information about dependencies on the package level only.
+*  C. It can provide information about dependencies on the class or package level.
+*  D. It can run only against a named module.
+*  E. It can run against a regular JAR.

+The jdeps command provides information about the class or package level depending on the options passed, making option C correct.
+It is frequently used to determine what dependencies you will need when converting to modules.
+This makes it useful to run against a regular JAR, making option E correct.

 ##### Given the following command, which of the following
 ##### classes would be included for compilation?
 (Choose all that apply.)
 ```sh